-M_1 = Mass of sample before drying (g) M_2 = Mass of sample after drying (g)
+M_1 = Mass of sample before drying (g)

+M_2 = Mass of sample after drying (g)

-Total Soluble Solids (TSS): The TSS of carrots was measured using an ATC-1E hand-held refractometer (ATAGO, Japan) at temperature of 20°C.
+Total Soluble Solids (TSS): The total soluble solids of carrots (TSS) were measured using an ATC-1E hand-held refractometer (ATAGO, Japan) at temperature of 20°C.

 Reducing Sugars: The reducing sugars of carrots were determined using Fehling method.
 This method can be used as a basis for the analysis of reducing sugars.
-Fehling's solution contains Cu^{2+} ions that can be reduced by some sugars to Cu^{+} ions.
-As the Fehling's solution is added the blue Cu^{2+} ions will be reduced to Cu^{+} ions.
-These will precipitate out of solution as red Cu^{+} ions.
+Fehling's solution contains Cu2+ ions that can be reduced by some sugars to Cu+ ions.
+As the Fehling's solution is added the blue Cu2+ ions will be reduced to Cu+ ions.
+These will precipitate out of solution as red Cu+ ions.
 The resulting solution will be colorless.
 A titration can be carried out to determine an equivalent amount of the sugar to the Fehling's solution.
 The end point would be when the blue color has just disappeared.
 This reaction can be used for the quantitative analysis of reducing sugars [41].

-Firmness: The firmness of carrots was analyzed using a Hounsfield texture analyzer (Hounsfield Corp.
-UK).
-The test used was a shear or cut test on the 50 g carrot pieces closely placed into a $6 \times 6 \times 6$ cm test box with 8 chisel knife blades.
+Firmness: The firmness of carrots was analyzed using a Hounsfield texture analyzer (Hounsfield Corp., UK).
+The test used was a shear or cut test on the 50 g carrot pieces closely placed into a 6×6×6 cm test box with 8 chisel knife blades.
 The variations in carrots size and geometry were minimized by testing the pieces of same thickness from the carrots.
 The test mode used for the texture analysis was "Force in Compression".
 A 5000 N load cell, test speed of 100 mm min-1 and post-test speed 600 mm min-1 were used.
 The "Trigger Type" was set to "Button" and distance to be traveled was set to 68 mm.

 Based on the average firmness of carrots in 0 days (3200 N); the range of the cutting force was set to 2000-3400 N and the maximum cutting force measured during each test was considered as stiffness.

-Statistical Analysis: The experiment had factorial structure with four CM [carboxy methyl cellulose + cellophane film (CMC + CF), carboxy methyl cellulose (CMC), cellophane film (CF) and no-coating (NC)] and five SP (0, 4, 8, 11 and 14 days) at temperature of 25°C and 65% relative humidity.
-The experiment had a complete random design for each factor combination with three replications.
+Statistical Analysis: The experiment had factorial structure with two RH (85% and 90%), four CM [carboxy methyl cellulose + cellophane film (CMC + CF), carboxy methyl cellulose (CMC), cellophane film (CF) and no-coating (NC)] and nine SP (0, 30, 45, 60, 75, 90, 100, 110 and 120 days) at cold storage temperature $0 \pm 0.5^{\circ}$ C. The experiment had a complete random design for each factor combination with 3 replications.
 The effects of the factors on each qualitative characteristic were determined by analysis of variance using SPSS 12.0 (Version, 2003).
-Also, Duncan's Multiple Range Test (DMRT) at 1% probability ($P \le 0.01$) was performed to compare the means of different treatments.
+Also, Duncan's multiple range tests (DMRT) at 1% probability (P \leq 0.01) were performed to compare the means of different treatments.